WelfzTwingoFurs/WegTek3D/README.md

 -Wall textures get fuzzy if near position 0,0;
 -Walls with thin collisions don't texture correctly;
 -Wall textures only properly flipped on square walls;
--Walls are infinitely tall, can't go over or see what's behind them;
+-Walls are infinitely tall, can't go over or see what's behind them.
--Wall scaling slightly innacurate depending on texture size;
--Position Z acts differently depending on texture size.

 ##################################################################################